bytex-solutions/snamp/docs/gateways/ssh-gateway.md

 ---- | ----
 Attributes | Each attribute is being displayed in JSON format.
 Besides, you may rewrite any writable attribute from the console
-Notifications | Each notification is being displayed in JSON format (if that is enabled)
+Notifications | Each notification is being displayed in JSON format (if that is enabled) Health check | Displays health status of resource or group in SSH session

 Note that this gateway utilizes **its own internal thread pool that can be configured explicitly**.